jgpws/jgd-black/README.md

 ### To install on Arch Linux:

 JGD-Black is available in the Arch User Repository.
-The easiest way to install it is with a pacman frontend which accesses the AUR, such as [Yaourt](https://archlinux.fr/yaourt-en).
+The easiest way to install it is with a pacman frontend which accesses the AUR, such as [Yay](https://github.com/Jguer/yay).

-`yaourt -S jgd-black`
+`yay -S jgd-black`

 Once installed, you can use a theme switching application such as **LXAppearance** or **Gnome Tweak Tool** to change the theme to JGD-Black